-- presiding over Court en Banc meetings, - supervising and appointing committees as needed, - establishing procedures, - docket schedules and making docket assignments among divisions, - appointing personnel as provided by law to aid in conducting the business of the court, and - oversight of the nine municipal courts within the 13th Circuit.
+- presiding over Court en Banc meetings, - supervising and appointing committees as needed, - · establishing procedures, - docket schedules and making docket assignments among divisions, - appointing personnel as provided by law to aid in conducting the business of the court, and - oversight of the nine municipal courts within the 13th Circuit.

-Division 1 - Judge J. Hasbrouck Jacobs
+Judge Brouck Jacobs was appointed to the court in 2017 and was elected to a full term in 2018.
+He was chosen by his colleagues to serve as Presiding Judge for the 13th Circuit Court in 2021.
+He presides over general civil and criminal dockets, as well as certain family court matters and involuntary mental health commitments.

-Judge Jacobs was appointed to the 13th Circuit in October 2017 and was elected by the voters of Boone and Callaway counties in 2018.
-He presides over general civil and criminal dockets, as well as probate mental health and family court matters.
 Judge Jacobs is a graduate of Florida A&M College of Law, with an undergraduate degree in history from the University of Florida.
+Before his appointment, Jacobs served as an assistant prosecutor in Boone County.
+Prior to that he worked in private practice in North Carolina, and was an assistant prosecutor in Saint Louis County, and an assistant state attorney in Florida.